 This report identifies the most commonly used motions and requests available to Members during proceedings in the House of Representatives.
 It does not identify motions and requests used when the House is in the Committee of the Whole House on the State of the Union.
 (See CRS Report RL32200, Debate, Motions, and Other Actions in the Committee of the Whole, by Bill Heniff Jr. and Elizabeth Rybicki.
-For a discussion of motions and requests used in committees, see CRS Report RS20308, House Committee Markups: Commonly Used Motions and Requests, by Judy Schneider.)
+For a discussion of motions and requests used in committees, see CRS Report RL30244, The Committee Markup Process in the House of Representatives, by Christopher M. Davis and Elizabeth Rybicki.)